joelstephen97/projectwebsite/README.md

 # My Personal Website

-Trying to make a nice personal website!
+Trying to make a nice personal website to double as portfolio!

 AIM : Include as much CSS, HTML and frontend knowledge I can into it.